microsoft/language-server-protocol/_specifications/specification-3-17.md

 * Add support for a completion item label details.
 * Add support for workspace symbol resolve request.
+* Add support for shared values on CompletionItemList.
+* Add support for HTML tags in Markdown.
+* Specify how clients will handle stale requests.

 #### <a href="#version_3_16_0" name="version_3_16_0" class="anchor">3.16.0 (12/14/2020)</a>